rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 Note that you only need to load the contents of a file using a `mod` declaration once somewhere in your module tree.
-Once the compiler knows the file is part of the project (and knows where in the module tree the code resides because of where you've put the `mod` statement), other files in your project should refer to the code in that file using a path to where it was declared as covered in the [“Paths for Referring to an Item in the Module Tree”][paths]<!-- ignore --> section.
-In other words, `mod` is *not* an "include" operation that other programming languages have.
+Once the compiler knows the file is part of the project (and knows where in the module tree the code resides because of where you’ve put the `mod` statement), other files in your project should refer to the code in that file using a path to where it was declared as covered in the [“Paths for Referring to an Item in the Module Tree”][paths]<!-- ignore --> section.
+In other words, `mod` is *not* an “include” operation that other programming languages have.

-Next, we'll extract the `hosting` module to its own file as well.
+Next, we’ll extract the `hosting` module to its own file as well.
 The process is a bit different because `hosting` is a child module of `front_of_house`, not of the root module.
 The file for `hosting` will be in a directory named for its place in the module tree.